rugbyprof/stackedit/Test3.md

 ### Question 6
 To add two fractions you need to:
 -   Find a common denominator by finding the LCM (Least Common Multiple) of the two denominators.
-Which can be found like: `LCM * GCD = a * b
 -   Change the fractions to have the same denominator and add both terms.
 -   Reduce the final fraction obtained into its simpler form by dividing both numerator and denominator by the largest common factor.